programmerraja/MyBlog/content/notes/2024/Generative AI.md

 ```

 `Note: This method only work  if LLM has some knoweledge about the question`

+### HTML RAG

+HtmlRAG is a system that uses HTML instead of plain text in Retrieval-Augmented Generation (RAG) systems, preserving structural and semantic information inherent in HTML documents.
+The system addresses the challenge of handling longer input sequences and noisy contexts presented by HTML by employing an HTML cleaning module to remove irrelevant content and compress redundant structures, followed by a two-step structure-aware pruning method.
+The first step prunes less important HTML blocks with low embedding similarities with the input query, and the second step conducts finer block pruning with a generative model.

 ### Resources

 **Frameworks and Toolkits for RAG (Retrieval-Augmented Generation)**: